 Building on what has come before…

-The course being charted for this new high school draws directly on the decades-long success of the Raskob Institute and Day School, a program of Holy Names University in Oakland, California.
+The course charted for this new high school drew directly on the success of the Raskob Institute and Day School, a program of Holy Names University in Oakland, California.
 The Raskob Institute, founded in 1953, is one of the oldest tutoring centers in the U. S. Raskob Day School was then established in 1973, and is licensed as a nonpublic, non-sectarian school that offers full-time instruction to learning-disabled children in 3rd through 8th grades.

-Following the unanimous endorsement of its board of trustees in October 2004, Holy Names University expanded Raskob’s offerings by opening a high school in September 2005.
+Following the unanimous endorsement of its board of trustees, Holy Names University expanded Raskob’s offerings by opening a high school in September 2005.
 Their decision was based heavily on a well-identified demand for these specialized educational services.
 Raskob High School was designed to accommodate and instruct more students than any comparable special education high school in Northern California.
 In Fall 2005, teachers welcomed a fully enrolled 9th grade class of 20 students – implementing the first phase of a plan that intended to add a grade each successive year until the high school reached a full enrollment of 80 students in all four grades.